cloudera/cdh-twitter-example/README.md

 2. **Add the JAR to the Flume classpath**

-   Copy `flume-sources-1.0-SNAPSHOT.jar` to /usr/lib/flume-ng/plugins.d/twitter-streaming/lib/flume-sources-1.0-SNAPSHOT.jar
+   Copy `flume-sources-1.0-SNAPSHOT.jar` to `/usr/lib/flume-ng/plugins.d/twitter-streaming/lib/flume-sources-1.0-SNAPSHOT.jar`
 and also to
-/var/lib/flume-ng/plugins.d/twitter-streaming/lib/flume-sources-1.0-SNAPSHOT.jar, just to be sure (actually, refer to Plugin Directories in Cloudera manager->flume->configuration->Agent(Default)).
-If those places don't exist, sudo mkdir them.
+`/var/lib/flume-ng/plugins.d/twitter-streaming/lib/flume-sources-1.0-SNAPSHOT.jar`, just to be sure (actually, refer to Plugin Directories in Cloudera manager->flume->configuration->Agent(Default)).
+If those places don't exist, `sudo mkdir` them.
 3. **Configure Flume agent in Cloudera Manager Web UI flume**

     Go to the Flume Service page (by selecting Flume service from the Services menu or from the All Services page).